rbermudezhomes-ai/haas-ai_Practical_Application3/README.md

 <br>
 #### The Strongest Predictors

 - cons.price.idx:  Strongest predictor.
-Interestingly, as the consumer price index rises, subscriptions increase.
-This might suggest customers look for stable bank products when other prices are going up.
+We can relate as the consumer price index rises, subscriptions increases.
+This suggests that customers are looking for stable bank products.

-- euribor3m: Interest rates have a moderate positive pull on the outcome.
+- euribor3m: Interest rates have a positive pull on the outcome.

-- pdays_contacted: Previous contact history is significant.
+- pdays_contacted: Previous contact history is significant but in moderate volume.

 - month_aug / mar: Specific months provides seasonal advantage.

 These are the top 5 negative features that we should avoid:
 <br>
 #### The Strongest Barriers
 - emp.var.rate : This is the biggest barrier.
-High employment rate strongly suggest customers are less likely to subsribe
+High employment rate strongly suggest that customers are less likely to subsribe.

 - month_may: May has the lowest conversion compared to the other months, even though it has the most volume call.

-- contact_telephone: Calling people on their landlines is less successfull.
+- contact_telephone: Calling people on their landlines is less successfull in this digital age.

-- campaign: Suggesting increased client calls(spamming the customer), the likelihood of saying Yes drops.
+- campaign: Suggesting an increased client calls(spamming the customer), the likely lead to saying No.

 #### Demographic Insights
-Positive Drivers: Being Single , a Student , or Retired have a higher chance of saying yes to term deposit.
+Positive Drivers: Being Single , a Student , or Retired have a higher chance of saying Yes to term deposit.

 Negative Drivers: Blue-collar workers , Divorced, and Unemployed  are less likely to subscribe.

 <br>
-The cons.price.idx and emp.var.rate are the 2 main dominant features positive and negative respectively.This means the subscription is extremely sensitive to the economy.
+The cons.price.idx and emp.var.rate are the 2 main dominant features - positive and negative respectively.
+This means the subscription is extremely sensitive to the economy.
 When Employment Variation Rate is high(uncertainty), we need to scale back on cold calling as they will likely to fail.
 Instead, during stable or high Consumer Price Index, increase on marketing resource as the data shows that customers are more inclined to subsribe on long term deposits.

-Multiple and constant campaign calls to the same person have a strong negative effect and draws customer away from saying yes, they are getting annoyed.
+Multiple and constant campaign calls to the same person have a strong negative effect and draws customer away from saying Yes, they are getting annoyed.
 A recommended approach is to manage minimum calls a week or a month and a planned calling schedule.